TestMyQt/material/betaREADME.md

-# Qt MOOC BETA course material
+# Qt MOOC BETA material

 **Here is a brief summary of the topics of the planned beta course.**